rverdile/zest/release/docs/PatchedcontainerContainerPushRepository.md

 HasPulpLabels returns a boolean if a field has been set.

+### GetManifestSigningService

+`func (o *PatchedcontainerContainerPushRepository) GetManifestSigningService() string`

+GetManifestSigningService returns the ManifestSigningService field if non-nil, zero value otherwise.

+### GetManifestSigningServiceOk

+`func (o *PatchedcontainerContainerPushRepository) GetManifestSigningServiceOk() (*string, bool)`

+GetManifestSigningServiceOk returns a tuple with the ManifestSigningService field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetManifestSigningService

+`func (o *PatchedcontainerContainerPushRepository) SetManifestSigningService(v string)`

+SetManifestSigningService sets ManifestSigningService field to given value.

+### HasManifestSigningService

+`func (o *PatchedcontainerContainerPushRepository) HasManifestSigningService() bool`

+HasManifestSigningService returns a boolean if a field has been set.

+### SetManifestSigningServiceNil

+`func (o *PatchedcontainerContainerPushRepository) SetManifestSigningServiceNil(b bool)`

+ SetManifestSigningServiceNil sets the value for ManifestSigningService to be an explicit nil

+### UnsetManifestSigningService
+`func (o *PatchedcontainerContainerPushRepository) UnsetManifestSigningService()`

+UnsetManifestSigningService ensures that no value is present for ManifestSigningService, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)